dhis2/dhis2-docs-implementation/content/maintenance_use/metadata_quality_assessment.md

 - Errors when upgrading DHIS2 versions
 - Having an overwhelming amount of invalid metadata to manage

 The purpose of this guide is to provide tools and procedures to identify problems with metadata.
-A separate guide on [metadata maintenance]() is being developed that discusses  configuration practices that can lead to metadata quality problems, and discusses how these can be avoided e.g. by avoiding to do configuration work in production systems and establishing SoPs for metadata modifications.
-Finally, a section on [Working with metadata]() gives some guidance on how address metadata issues, such as removing objects that are no longer used.
+A separate guide on metadata maintenance is being developed that discusses configuration practices that can lead to metadata quality problems, and discusses how these can be avoided e.g. by avoiding to do configuration work in production systems and establishing SoPs for metadata modifications.
+Finally, a future section on Working with metadata will give guidance on how address metadata issues, such as removing objects that are no longer used.

 Metadata maintenance and metadata assessment should be seen as related processes that feed into one another.